faryabib/faryabib.github.io/people.md

 * Brent Perlman is a student at Vagelos Program in Life Sciences & Management.
 He works on analysis and visualization of chromatin conformation data sets.

+* Jingru Zhao is a Cell and Molecular Biology PhD studnet.
+She works on optical mapping of genome folding for her rotation project.

 **Alumni**

 * Jelena Petrovic (joint with Warren Pear): Postdoctoral fellow - Current: Research Scientist at Genentech